rpdharanidhar/Testing-NodeApp-Jest/README.md

 ### Run docker compose

-There are two enviroments in Docker Compose.
+There are two environments in Docker Compose.
 These can be executed as follows.

 -   Run development environment